hashicorp/terraform-provider-aws/website/docs/r/appautoscaling_scheduled_action.html.markdown

 * `schedule` - (Optional) The schedule for this action.
 The following formats are supported: At expressions - at(yyyy-mm-ddThh:mm:ss), Rate expressions - rate(valueunit), Cron expressions - cron(fields).
 In UTC.
 Documentation can be found in the parameter at: [AWS Application Auto Scaling API Reference](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_PutScheduledAction.html#ApplicationAutoScaling-PutScheduledAction-request-Schedule)
 * `start_time` - (Optional) The date and time for the scheduled action to start.
 Specify the following format: 2006-01-02T15:04:05Z
 * `end_time` - (Optional) The date and time for the scheduled action to end.
 Specify the following format: 2006-01-02T15:04:05Z
+* `timezone` - (Optional) The time zone used when setting a scheduled action by using an at or cron expression.
+Default is UTC.

 ### Scalable Target Action Arguments